-The taste is similar, the bird looks like a miniature turkey on the table and you can carve it in the same fashion.
+A roast chicken tastes similar.
+Plus the bird looks like a miniature turkey on the table and you can carve it in the same fashion.
 While roasting, the chicken fills the boat with a wonderful aroma — again, similar to turkey.
-And — best of all — whole chickens fit in most galley ovens and they can be found far more easily than turkeys.
+And — best of all — whole chickens fit in most galley ovens.
+Furthermore, you can find one more easily than turkeys once you leave the United States.
 Roasting one is simple, too!

-There are all sorts of “options” for roasting a chicken — high heat or low heat, using a foil tent or nothing, stuffing or not, trussed or not, roasting on a rack or just in the pan — and they all can produce great results.
+There are all sorts of “options” for roasting a chicken.
+Use high heat or low heat.
+Tent it with foil.
+Or not.
+Truss it or roast on a rack or in the pan.
+And they all can produce great results.
 The problem with some of the recipes is that they just don’t work well in a boat oven that may have hot spots, may not be able to reach temperatures over 400, and so on.

 In the following recipe, I’m assuming that you are buying a cleaned and dressed bird.
-If you buy one live, my experience is that whoever is selling it knows how to prepare it for cooking and will do it for a small sum (or negotiate it in the price of the bird).
+If you buy one live, my experience is that whoever is selling it knows how to prepare it for cooking.
+Ask if they will do it for a small sum (or negotiate it in the price of the bird).

-If you want dressing, I recommend cooking it separately.
+I recommend cooking dressing separately.
 If the bird is stuffed, there’s a little more chance of food poisoning.
 And while food poisoning is never any fun, it’s even more dangerous if you’re away from good medical facilities.

 And you don’t have to wait for a holiday — roast chicken is good anytime you want a special meal!